Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

     OperatorSetParam memory operatorSetParams
 )
     external
-    onlyServiceManagerOwner
+    onlyOwner
     quorumExists(quorumNumber)
 ```

-Allows the Service Manager Owner to update an existing quorum's `OperatorSetParams`, which determine:
+Allows the Owner to update an existing quorum's `OperatorSetParams`, which determine:
 * `maxOperatorCount`: The max number of operators that can be in this quorum
 * `kickBIPsOfOperatorStake`: The basis points a new Operator needs over an old Operator's stake to replace them in `registerOperatorWithChurn`
 * `kickBIPsOfTotalStake`: The basis points a replaced Operator needs under the quorum's total stake to be replaced in `registerOperatorWithChurn`